nus-cs2113-AY2021S2/tp/docs/team/mingshun98.md

 - **New Feature**: Added Cross-Validation
     - What it does: Ensures that all appointments added into the system is assigned to a doctor that is registered and present in the hospital (i.e present within the database).
 The system will reject the addition of an appointment if the Doctor's ID is not found in the staff database.
-    - Justification: This is to prevent as miscommunication between the hospitals and the patients, ensuring that all appointments made will be seen through without arising issues (i.e the doctor is not on duty that day or the desired doctor is not working at the queried hospital).
+    - Justification: This is to prevent as miscommunication between the hospitals and the patients, ensuring that all appointments made will be seen through without issues (i.e the doctor is not on duty that day or the desired doctor is not working at the queried hospital).
     - Highlights: The program includes a staff database that is implemented by other team members, making the use of cross validation easier to implement and more applicable to today's issue.
 This demonstrates a cohesive system.
 However, this feature depends on the staff data in the system and will prevent addition of appointment if there is corrupted staff data.

 - **Code contributed**: [*RepoSense* Link](https://nus-cs2113-ay2021s2.github.io/tp-dashboard/?search=MingShun98).